|

 .

 Abul-I-Fazl 1551-1602 Abul-I-Fazl 'Allami', born in Agra, India, was a historian, secretary, military commander and theologian to the Mogul emperor Akbar.
-Through his criticsm of the Orthodox Moslem religious leaders, he influenced the development of Akbar's new religion of tolerance.
+Through his criticsm of the Orthodox Muslim religious leaders, he influenced the development of Akbar's new religion of tolerance.

 His major